 From about the middle of the 19th century onwards serious attempts were made to commercialise the New Forest by enclosing the best parts for timber production and selling off the rest for development.
-However, to do this its legal status would first have to be reduced to that of ordinary land, which is known as ‘disafforestation’.
-The commoners, with their ancient rights and privileges were viewed as an impediment to this process and so, under the ‘New Forest Disafforestation Act 1871’ proposals were also made to ‘vary or extinguish all rights, powers and privileges, which would interfere with any of its objects’.
-This of course would have meant an end to the Forest as you may know it today, with free-roaming ponies, cattle and donkeys; pigs at pannage; ecological biodiversity of international importance; and, scenic beauty of unparalleled quality.
+However, to do this its legal status would first have had to be reduced to that of ordinary land, known as ‘disafforestation’.
+The commoners, with their ancient rights and privileges, were viewed as an impediment to this process and under the ‘New Forest Disafforestation Act 1871’ proposals were made to ‘vary or extinguish all rights, powers and privileges, which would interfere with any of its objects’.
+This of course would have meant an end to the Forest as you may know it today, with free-roaming ponies, cattle and donkeys; pigs at pannage; ecological biodiversity of international importance; and landscape beauty of unparalleled quality.

 Henry Fawcett wins the day

 Fierce opposition from protagonists, chief among them Henry Fawcett, caused the Act to be withdrawn.
-There was an unprecedented nationwide public outcry from appalled citizens who wanted to preserve ‘the scenic qualities of the forest’.
+There was also an unprecedented nationwide public outcry from appalled citizens who wanted to preserve ‘the scenic qualities of the forest’.
 Fawcett was therefore able to propose in Parliament (1): “That, in the opinion of this House, pending legislation on the New Forest, no felling of ornamental timber and no fresh inclosures should be permitted in the New Forest; and that no timber whatever should be cut, except for the purposes of thinning the young plantations, executing necessary repairs in the Forest, and satisfying the fuel rights of the Commoners”.
 Henry Fawcett won the day.
 The ‘pending legislation’ to which Fawcett had referred eventually became the New Forest Act 1877.
 This Act is generally seen as the salvation of the New Forest, as it set a limit on land that could be enclosed at any one time for timber production; reconstituted the Verderer’s Court to be the guardians of the commoners, common rights, and the Forest landscape; and, set out the responsibilities of all Forest users, including the Office of the Woods, forerunner to the Forestry Commission (now Forestry England), and even the general public.

 Commons Preservation Society